bryanoliveira/fcm-notifier/README.md

 -   Python 3 and `pyfcm` module (`pip install pyfcm`)
 -   A Firebase Cloud Messaging project token (see https://firebase.google.com/docs/cloud-messaging)
--   A device token (to receive notifications)
+-   A device token (to receive notifications).
+You may use [Flutter Firebase Cloud Messaging Receiver](https://github.com/bryanlincoln/flutter-fcm-receiver) for this.

 ## Usage